 NetWellness is a global, community service providing quality, unbiased health information from our partner university faculty.
 NetWellness is commercial-free and does not accept advertising.

 March and springtime go hand in hand.
 As the winter months draw to a close, March becomes the time for rejuvenation and spring cleaning, not just for your home but for your body, too.
-According to the American Cancer Society, approximately 103,000 new cases of colon cancer appeared in 2010.
+According to the American Cancer Society, approximately 95,270 new cases of colon cancer will appear in 2016.
 However, there is a silver lining - for the last 20 years the death rate for colorectal cancer (colon cancer) has steadily decreased.

 March is National Colorectal Cancer Awareness Month, so this spring, give your colon the attention it deserves.
 By making colon cancer screenings a priority, treating your colon well and keeping in touch with your body, you can take empowering preventive steps to ward off cancer.